ChrisMBenson/ai-file-transformer/README.md

 ## Features

-- **Multiple AI Model Support**: Choose from OpenAI or other modesl
+- **Multiple AI Model Support**: Choose from OpenAI or other models
 - **Customisable Transformers**: Create and manage transformers with:
   - Wildcard file matching
   - Custom prompt templates with placeholder support